rajeshdhyani/rajeshdhyani/README.md

 - 👋 Hi, I’m @rajeshdhyani
 - 👀 I’m interested in ...
-React, NextJS, Flutter
+React, NextJS, Flutter, Svelte and Sveltekit
 - 🌱 I’m currently learning ...
 NextJS
 - 💞️ I’m looking to collaborate on ...
 Nothing for now
 - 📫 How to reach me ... rajesh.dhyani@gmail.com